-- (a) The initial treatment following a recent obvious injury. - (b) Treatment related to an injury sustained more than 72 hours prior to the visit with the deterioration of the symptoms to the point of requiring medical treatment for stabilization. - (c) The initial treatment for medical emergencies including indications of severe chest pain, dyspnea, gastrointestinal hemorrhage, spontaneous abortion, loss of consciousness, status epilepticus, or other conditions considered life threatening. - (d) A visit in which the recipient's condition requires immediate hospital admission or the transfer to another facility for further treatment or a visit in which the recipient dies. - (e) Services provided for acute vital sign changes as specified in the provider manual. - (f) Services provided for severe pain when combined with one or more of the other guidelines. - (4) Payment shall be determined based on ICD-9-CM diagnosis codes and necessary supporting documentation. - (5) DMAS shall review on an ongoing basis the effectiveness of this program in achieving its objectives and for its effect on recipients, physicians, and hospitals.
-Program components may be revised subject to achieving program intent, the accuracy and effectiveness of the ICD-9-CM code designations, and the impact on recipients and providers. - c.
+- (c) The initial treatment for medical emergencies including indications of severe chest pain, dyspnea, gastrointestinal hemorrhage, spontaneous abortion, loss of consciousness, status epilepticus, or other conditions considered life threatening. - (d) A visit in which the recipient's condition requires immediate hospital admission or the transfer to another facility for further treatment or a visit in which the recipient dies. - (e) Services provided for acute vital sign changes as specified in the provider manual. - (f) Services provided for severe pain when combined with one or more of the other guidelines. - (4) Payment shall be determined based on ICD-9-CM diagnosis codes and necessary supporting documentation. - (5) DMAS shall review on an ongoing basis the effectiveness of this program in achieving its objectives and for its effect on recipients, physicians, and hospitals.
+Program components may be revised subject to achieving program intent, the accuracy and effectiveness of the ICD-9-CM code designations, and the impact on recipients and providers.

+c.
 Outpatient reimbursement methodology.
 DMAS shall continue to reimburse for outpatient hospital services, with the exception of direct graduate medical education for interns and residents, at 100% of reasonable costs less a 10 percent reduction for capital costs and a 5.8 percent reduction for operating costs.

-- d.
-Payment for direct medical education costs of nursing schools, paramedical programs and graduate medical education for interns and residents: - (1) Direct medical education costs of nursing schools and paramedical programs shall continue to be paid on an allowable cost basis. - July 1, 2002, direct Graduate Medical Education (GME)
+d.
+Payment for direct medical education costs of nursing schools, paramedical programs and graduate medical education for interns and residents:

+Methods and Standards for Establishing Payment Rates-Inpatient Hospital Services 12 VAC 30-70-281.
+Page 14 of 14 continue to be paid on an allowable cost basis.